 Pulmonary embolus is a blood clot that travels to a lung.
 Symptoms include:

 The immunomodulatory drugs (IMiDs) — Thalomid, Revlimid, and Pomalyst — in combination with dexamethasone are known to heighten the risk of VTE in myeloma patients.
-According to this article, published in the October 2017 Clinical Journal of Oncology Nursing Multiple Myeloma supplement, multiple myeloma patients who are taking an IMiD plus dexamethasone have a six-fold increased risk of having a venous thromboembolic event (VTE).
+According to this article, published in the October 2017 Clinical Journal of Oncology Nursing supplement, patients who are taking an IMiD plus dexamethasone have a six-fold increased risk of having a venous thromboembolic event (VTE).

-Given the elevated risk for VTE among MM patients, the following preventive strategies are recommended:
+Given the elevated risk for VTE among patients, the following preventive strategies are recommended:

 Cardiovascular Disease and Pulmonary Hypertension